 Schedule of vaccinations

-Verified 28 May 2025 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 29 April 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

-Are you wondering about the schedule of vaccinations?
-This calendar concerns people living in France regardless of their nationality.
+Are you wondering about the vaccination schedule?
+This calendar concerns people who live in France regardless of their nationality.
 Some vaccinations are mandatory, others are recommended.
 Specific rules apply in particular for certain persons exposed to a particular risk.
-We'll lay out the rules for you.
+We explain the rules to know.

-• General and specific recommendations for people who are at high risk due to their health status or higher exposure
+- General and specific recommendations for people with significant risks due to their state of health or increased exposure

-He is updated annually by the Ministry of Health.
+He is updated every year by the Ministry of Health.

-Vaccination is intended for everyone and for all ages (baby, child, adult).
+Vaccination is intended for all and at any age (baby, child, adult).

 There may be contraindications to vaccination (examples: medical contraindications, fever).

-The healthcare professional decides, depending on the patient’s situation, whether vaccination can be carried out.
+The healthcare professional decides, depending on the situation of his patient, whether vaccination can be carried out.

 FYI

-To avoid mistakes, it is necessary to keep your vaccination booklet up to date and to respect the deadlines of the vaccination schedule.
+To avoid errors, it is necessary to keep your vaccination record up to date and meet the deadlines of the vaccination schedule.

 Who can help me?